top of page

 Winter 2022/23

 A belovedly balding, pudding-faced character curmudgeon and stalwart Paramount stock player during the 1930s, WILLIAM FRAWLEY (1887-1966) graced many light comedies and musical films before achieving immorality on a single television series classic.
 His background was in vaudeville as a song-and-dance man and introduced such songs as "My Melancholy Baby" and "Carolina in the Morning" before turning to Broadway.
-An obsessive sports fan, he played coaches and managers in a number of sports films although his irascible personality and penchant for booze put a damper on his reputation.
-He redeemed it considerably on TV as Fred Mertz on I LOVE LUCY and as Bub on MY THREE SONS.
+An obsessive sports fan, he played coaches and managers in several sports films although his irascible personality and penchant for booze put a damper on his reputation.
+He redeemed it considerably on TV as Fred Mertz on I LOVE LUCY and Bub on MY THREE SONS.

-For obtaining the issue or article on WILLIAM FRAWLEY, please call Carol at Subscriptions at (563) 262-0539.
+For obtaining the issue or article on WILLIAM FRAWLEY, please call Carol at Subscriptions at (866) 880-2108.

 "I don't give much thought to television as a field of endeavor.
 It's a place - an art let's call it - where I'm making a livelihood.
 If some-thing happens to television, I'll tend bar, something I enjoy doing.